m4xshen/smartcolumn.nvim/README.md

 ## 📃 Introduction

-A Neovim plugin hiding your colorcolumn when uneeded.
+A Neovim plugin hiding your colorcolumn when unneeded.

 ## 📦 Installation